Wingfield Castle: History

-The castle later passed into the hands of Sir Henry Jerningham in 1544 and then into the hands of the Catlin family from Norwich.
+After all the 16th century demolition and rebuilding, Jerningham later had financial difficulties and so the castle fell into disrepair with much of its fabric being appropriated.
+Even the deer were poached from its deer park.
+The ruins were purchased by the Catelyn family from Norwich in 1624.
+They managed to hold on to the castle during the Civil War.
 In 1702, Sir Nevill Catlin died there and his widow Mary carried the manor to her second husband Sir Charles Turner, 1st Baronet, of Warham who died in 1738.

 In 1886 a Lord Berners sold the Castle to the Adair family.
 Lady Darrell, a descendant of Lord Berners, sold the castle in 1981 to a Mr. Wingrove.
 Two years later it was sold to a Mr. Gerald Fairhurst, who spent time in refurbishing it prior to its sale to a London businessman in 1987; and in 1989 it was again sold, this time to barrister Michael Lyndon-Stanford.
 During the change of ownership in the 1980s, the castle was viewed by several musicians who were interested in purchasing it, including Elton John and Johnny Rotten of the Sex Pistols, with one wag noting that "the de la Poles would surely be interested to know that Wingfield Castle was echoing again to the beat of heavy metal.”
 As it turned out, Wingfield wasn't bought by a rock musician.
 Nowadays it is privately owned and not open to the public.

-The old Manor House and part of the fortifications were dismantled in 1510 and the present domestic quarters were constructed in about 1540 in the south west corner of the remaining fortifications.
-At that time the existing Tudor brick merlons on top of the south curtain wall were added.